Weekend Reading – Promo codes, stock selections, pension income and more #money stuff

 These were my posts from the past week:

-I informed readers about this stock selection performance in my portfolio – Bell Canada.
-From my article: “BCE is yielding close to 5% now and they continue have a whack of free cash flow.
+“BCE is yielding close to 5% now and they continue have a whack of free cash flow.
 That means, over the next few years dividends should continue to rise and rising dividends – as you know – help drive our portfolio.
 Long BCE.”

 Should you defer your Canada Pension Plan?
 I think retirees should consider this based on their own financial needs and objectives of course.